vshesh/Sexpr.jl/README.md

 * `(@m x y z)` how to call a macro - prepend it's name with `@`.
-There is unfortunately no way around this, since julia requires this distinction and for me to resolve what things are macros would involve writing an entire compiler.
+There is unfortunately no way around this, since julia requires this distinction and for me to resolve what things are macros without it would involve writing an entire compiler.
   To keep it simple, I'm leaving this requirement in place.
-  * Since `@x` means deref in clojure, I might choose to use a different symbol to denote macrocall in the future.
+  * TODO Since `@x` means deref in clojure, I might choose to use a different symbol to denote macrocall in the future. maybe \mu or something.
 * `defmacro` defines a macro, as expected.
   * The way that macros work right now is that the macro definition is passed a *clojure* s-expression to work with.
 This is not the same as being passed